drewm27/speakerrankings/portable/speakers/Diamondboxx-L2.md

 layout: page
 title: Diamondboxx L2 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Diamondboxx L2 ranks #30 out of 43 total Party Size Portable Bluetooth Speakers.
+share-description: "The Diamondboxx L2 ranks #30 out of 43 total Party Size Portable Bluetooth Speakers Ranked.
 Find all the specifications and reviews in one place"
 ---

-The Diamondboxx L2 ranks [#30 out of 43 total Party Size Portable Bluetooth Speakers](/portable/party/#30-diamondboxx-l2-1000) for sound quality.
+The Diamondboxx L2 ranks [#30 out of 43 total Party Size Portable Bluetooth Speakers Ranked](/portable/party/#30-diamondboxx-l2-1000) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #30 Diamondboxx L2: $1000
 - Negatives: Boomyness in the 100hz region.
 Gets distorted.
 Too much treble.
 Too expensive.